shimiBK/RIDE/README.md

 RIDEDM

-A Web Application that helps people find and share rides for Electronic Dance Music (EDM) Events , build with Mongo,Express,React and Nodes.js.
+A Web Application that helps people find and share rides for Electronic Dance Music (EDM) Events , built with Mongo, Express, React and Nodes.js.

 ## Project Status